Today, we’ll be reviewing the PreSonus HD9 closed-back headphones.

 Compared to other headphones

-PreSonus HD9 vs. Audio-Technica ATH-M40x
+PreSonus HD9 vs Audio-Technica ATH-M40x

 While the ATH-M40x have an equally exaggerated bass, they have a much fuller midrange and a smoother high end.
+If you’re willing to spend a bit more, the Audio-Technicas are superior.

-Check out our Audio-Technica ATH-M40x review
+Read the full Audio-Technica ATH-M40x review

-PreSonus HD9 vs. Sony MDR-7506
+PreSonus HD9 vs Sony MDR-7506

-We suppose it depends on your intentions, but for the money, the Sonys offer a bigger bang for your buck.
+I suppose it depends on your intentions, but for the money, the Sonys offer a bigger bang for your buck.
+They’re more versatile, and are suitable for both mixing and tracking, not so with the HD9.

-Check out our Sony MDR-7506 review
+Read the full Sony MDR-7506 review

-PreSonus HD9 vs. AKG K240 Mk2
+PreSonus HD9 vs AKG K240 Studio